OlivierLD/ROB/raspberry-sailor/NMEA-multiplexer/manual.md

 ```
 Notice the optional `type` element, its value can be `open` or `closed` (`open` by default). `closed` can be used to define the border of an island, for example.

 Borders can be managed by a `Computer`, like `nmea.computers.BorderManager`.
-This computer may require a properties file (see the code for details)
+This computer may require a properties file (`border.mgr.properties` here, see the code for details)
 ```yaml
 computers:
   - class: nmea.computers.BorderManager
     properties: border.mgr.properties
     verbose: true
 ```
-Web UI below is using the "Chartless Map"
+Web UI below is using the "Chartless Map" webcomponent.

 |                   AIS, Borders, Markers                    |
 |:----------------------------------------------------------:|